 - Cordocentisis is an invasive test to check for any genetic abnormalities by taking a blood sample from vessels in the fetal umbilical cord.

 - Regular monitoring of high risk pregnancies using ultrasound: these provide important information about the development and the growth of the baby.
 It is the choice of both parents whether they should have all the recommended scans or not.

-Our fetal medicine clinic covers Dubai and Abu Dhabi, and our consultants have a wealth of knowledge and experience in providing professional, quality care to expected mothers.
-AE.
-Contact us for more information on our fetal medicine services or to book an appointment.Book an Appointment
+Our consultants have a wealth of knowledge and experience in providing professional, quality care to expectant mothers.
+For more information on our fetal medicine services call or book an appointment below.